How Does Veritula Work?

 Zelalem Mekonnen’s avatar

-Zelalem Mekonnen, revised by Dennis HackethalOP 3 days ago·#2248
+Zelalem Mekonnen, revised by Dennis HackethalOP about 1 month ago·#2248

 It might be worth stating that the underlying philosophy of Veritula, in conjunction with fallibilism, says that progress is both possible and desirable, and that rational means are the only way to make progress.
 This means an end to mysticism and the supernatural.